-SA Objectives Comments Ideas for mitigation

-1. Housing

-2. Health

-3. Heritage

-4. Crime

-5. Social No reference to community facilities and use of cultural assets in the ACS.
+SA Objectives Comments Ideas for mitigation 1.
+Housing More housing including higher site densities may be possible.
+2. Health Less guidance may lead to higher density development with less good living conditions for new and existing residents, resulting in health impacts.
+3. Heritage 4.
+Crime 5.
+Social No reference to community facilities and use of cultural assets in the ACS.
 Guidance on social facilities.
 6. Biodiversity and Green Infrastructure No criteria included in the ACS.
 Guidance on biodiversity and green infrastructure by design.
 7. Environment and Landscape Landscape criteria in existing ACS policy.
 Local landscape guidance.
 8. Natural Resources and Flooding Climate change effects covered but no explicit guidance on the water and air environments.
 Local guidance on design for water and air environments.

-9. Waste

-10. Energy and Climate Change Climate change in current ACS policy but no supplementary guidance on local application.
+9. Waste 10.
+Energy and Climate Change Climate change in current ACS policy but no supplementary guidance on local application.
 Local guidance on energy efficient development.
 11. Transport Only implicit guidance in the ACS.
 Guidance on transport friendly development.

-12. Employment

-13. Innovation

-14. Economic Structure Only implicit in the ACS.
+12. Employment 13.
+Innovation 14.
+Economic Structure Only implicit in the ACS.
 Guidance- mixed use development, live-work development, off-site employment linkage, commercial construction.